Nourimabrouk/Een/website/docs/unity_equation_philosophy.md

 ---

-## 9. Implications for Philosophy of Mind
+## Part IX — Implications for Philosophy of Mind

 ### 9.1 Unity of Consciousness